Hemorrhoids during pregnancy: What's the best treatment?

 - Include physical activity in your daily routine

 If your hemorrhoids get worse, talk to your health care provider.
-Surgical treatment might be recommended after your pregnancy.
+Surgical treatment might be recommended after pregnancy.